seven-lynx/HoundMind/README.md

 1️⃣ PiDog initializes and assumes a ready position.
 2️⃣ Moves forward, adjusting speed randomly to mimic real-world movement.
 3️⃣ Detects obstacles, choosing between retreating or turning to avoid collisions.
 4️⃣ Occasionally performs idle behaviors, making movement more interactive.
 5️⃣ Scans its environment periodically, preventing repetitive paths.
 6️⃣ Continues navigating until interrupted, ensuring autonomous movement.

-How It Works:

-1️⃣ Captures speech using the microphone.
-2️⃣ Processes and converts speech to text using Google’s recognition service.
-3️⃣ Displays recognized text or reports errors if speech isn't clear.
-4️⃣ Saves the recorded audio for later review.
-5️⃣ Ensures proper execution when run as a standalone script.

 🐶 Pet Interaction (untested)